“If you can pay for your sign the first year and your rent the second year, then you’re a success.”

 — Oliver Wendall Holmes, Jr.’s father to his son

 I blew the dust off the half-moon shaped stained glass framed in walnut.
-After 30 years of paying for marble, glass and brass, we have decided to give up our physical law firm offices due to the pandemic and become a virtual law firm.
+After 30 years of paying for marble, glass and brass, we have decided to give up our physical law firm offices at 1117 New Hampshire Avenue due to the pandemic and become a virtual law firm.